 Arrangements have also been put in place by the college in response to the panel's recommendation that learners receive feedback on assignments within the recommended four-week timeframe.
-The programme team has also clarified the re-assessment strategy for the modules in the programme.
+The programme team has also clarified the re-assessment strategy for each of the modules within the programme.